-Each type of FSA has its own contribution limit.
-For 2021 the limits are as follows:
+Each type of FSA has its own contribution limit:

-Healthcare FSAs: $2,750.
+Healthcare FSAs: $2,750 in 2021, $2,850 in 2022.
 Healthcare FSA contributions work on an individual basis.
 So each spouse in the household can open their own FSA if it's offered by their employer.
-And each spouse can contribute up to the 2020 contribution limit.
-That’s a maximum of $5,500 per married couple.
+And each spouse can contribute up to the contribution limit.

-Limited Purpose FSAs: $2,750.
+Limited Purpose FSAs: $2,750 in 2021, $2,850 in 2022.
 Limited Purpose FSAs also work on an individual basis.
 As such, both spouses must open their own accounts through their respective employers.
-A married couple can contribute a maximum of $5,500.

 Dependent Care FSAs: $5,000.
 Dependent Care FSAs function differently.
 Contribution limits are determined by household and tax filing status.
 If you are a married couple who files jointly, you may open one Dependent Care FSA and contribute up to $5,000 into that account.